 One of the most amazing things about the Aurora community in the U.S. is how much time, effort and creativity goes into capturing every rare appearance of the Aurora Borealis.
-It’s a natural phenomenon that isn’t always visible at low latitudes.
+The natural phenomenon isn’t always visible at low latitudes.

 Enter the Aurora Slideshow.
-Each year, this slideshow turns the spotlight on you to share your photography, by way of submission.
-With the help of your talents, we hope to continue this tradition into the future!
+Each year, this slideshow turns the spotlight on your talents, by way of photography submissions.
+With your help, we hope to continue this tradition into the future!
+Learn how to submit your photo below.

-Thanks to our talented community, we have the opportunity to showcase Aurora photos of many experience levels and artistic styles.
-These images appear side-by-side in the Aurora Slideshow, illustrating many different formations of the Aurora Borealis through the lens of professionals and amateur photographers alike.
+Thanks to our talented community, we have the opportunity to showcase night photography of many experience levels and artistic styles.
+These images appear side-by-side in the Aurora Summit Slideshow, illustrating many different formations of the Aurora Borealis through the lens of professionals and amateur photographers alike.

 The Aurora Slideshow will be featured on the big screen during the Aurora Summit, and then we’ll post it on the website and social media for all to see.

-Any registered guest is welcome to submit a photo to the Aurora Slideshow!
-The registration website includes a photo release and waiver, which allows us to share the slideshow with a broad audience.
+Any registered guest is welcome to submit to the slideshow!
+Registration includes a photo release and waiver, which allows us to share the slideshow with the public.

 Follow the steps below to submit: